alastairwlittle91/MongoWrapper/README.md

 ## Usage

-To initialise the connection to the datase, the method `AddMongoWrapper` should be called passing in an `IConfiguration` instance that contains the above configuration settings.
+To initialise the connection to the database, the method `AddMongoWrapper` should be called passing in an `IConfiguration` instance that contains the above configuration settings.

 I.e. `.AddMongoWrapper(_configuration);`